AdobeDocs/analytics.en/help/components/segmentation/seg-overview.md

 ## Adobe-provided segments

 The Component rail on the left side of the screen shows segments that are created by you and your company as well as Adobe segments that are provided out of the box.
-When you click **[!UICONTROL Show all]**, these segments typically appear at the bottom of the list and are identified by the Adobe logo to the right:
+When you click **[!UICONTROL Show all]**, these segments typically appear at the bottom of the list and are identified by the Adobe logo to the right.
+This is a partial list of Adobe-provided segments:

 ![Adobe segments](assets/adobe-segs.png)